Bloodlines - Preview

 Jack: Abs!
 Hey!
 Of course I can come!
 I would never leave you stranded.
 I was in the middle of something, but give me a few minutes to get to that side of town and you know I’m there.

 Abbi texted an emoji hug back and slipped her phone into her pocket as she slammed the hood of her car down.

-“Ah!” she shrieked when she saw her gym room admirer standing next to the passenger side door, leaning against the mirror.
+“Ah!” she shrieked when she saw her gym admirer standing next to the passenger side door, leaning against the mirror.